Warren Zapol

-Warren M. Zapol (1942-14 December 2021) was the emeritus Anesthetist-in-Chief at Massachusetts General Hospital (1994-2008) and the Reginald Jenney Distinguished Professor of Anaesthesia at Harvard Medical School.
+Warren M. Zapol (1942 – 14 December 2021) was the emeritus Anesthetist-in-Chief at Massachusetts General Hospital from (1994–2008) and the Reginald Jenney Distinguished Professor of Anaesthesia at Harvard Medical School.
 From 1994 to 2008, Zapol served as anesthetist-in-chief at MGH and was the director of the MGH Anesthesia Center for Critical Care Research until his death.

 The Warren M. Zapol Professorship in Anesthesiology at Harvard Medical School and the Massachusetts General Hospital is named in his honor.
-Emery N. Brown is the current Warren M. Zapol Professor of Anesthesiology.
+As of 2022, Emery N. Brown is the current Warren M. Zapol Professor of Anesthesiology.

 Early life and education

 Zapol was born in New York and attended Stuyvesant High School.
 He received his undergraduate education at MIT (1962) and his MD from the University of Rochester School of Medicine (1966).

 Following graduation from the University of Rochester, Zapol served in the U.S. Public Health Service from 1967 to 1970.
 He then began his research at the U.S. National Institutes of Health (NIH) as a Staff Associate of the National Heart, Lung, and Blood Institute.
 Under the mentorship of Theodor Kolobow, Zapol designed an artificial placenta for premature lambs and performed some of the first long-term extracorporeal membrane oxygenation (ECMO) perfusions in neonates and adults with infant respiratory distress syndrome or acute respiratory distress syndrome (ARDS).